peteanderson80/Matterport3DSimulator/README.md

 ### Dataset Download

 To use the simulator you must first download the [Matterport3D Dataset](https://niessner.github.io/Matterport/) which is available after requesting access [here](https://niessner.github.io/Matterport/).
 The download script that will be provided allows for downloading of selected data types.
-To run the simulator, only the `matterport_skybox_images` are needed.

 Set an environment variable to the location of the dataset, where <PATH> is the full absolute path (not a relative path or symlink) to the directory containing the individual matterport scan directories (17DRP5sb8fy, 2t7WUuJeko7, etc):
 ```